naveenkalapala/unified-observability-stack/Monitoring/prometheus.md

 ---

+### ⚙️ Architecture of Prometheus

 <img width="1280" height="720" alt="image" src="https://github.com/user-attachments/assets/a51fadfb-533b-473a-88dc-ed49aaea59e2" />

+---

+### Why Prometheus is Preferred in Many Modern Environments:

+### 🔥 1.
+Pull-Based Model (vs Push-Based)
+Prometheus pulls metrics from targets at configured intervals.

+- This model simplifies:
+  - Service discovery (automatically finds new services)
+  - Security (no need to open ports for pushing)
+  - Failure detection (you know if a target isn't responding)
+  - Older tools like Nagios and Graphite typically rely on push models or plugins, which can be harder to scale and monitor.

+### ⚙️ 2.
+Built for Cloud-Native and Dynamic Environments

+- Prometheus integrates natively with Kubernetes, Docker, EC2, Consul, etc.
+- Targets can appear/disappear frequently (like in auto-scaling), and Prometheus handles this well.
+- Older tools were designed more for static environments (like traditional VMs or bare metal).

+### 📊 3.
+Powerful Query Language – PromQL
+- PromQL (Prometheus Query Language) lets you:
+  - Create complex aggregations, rates, histograms
+  - Build dynamic alerts and dashboards
+  - Much more expressive than Nagios checks or simple Graphite functions.

+### 🔔 4.
+Integrated Alerting
+- Prometheus has built-in alerting via Alertmanager.
+- No need for a separate alerting engine.
+- Supports routing, deduplication, silencing, and templated notifications (Slack, email, PagerDuty, etc.).

+### 🧠 5.
+Time-Series Database Optimized for Metrics
+- Prometheus uses a highly efficient custom TSDB optimized for metric data.
+- Handles millions of time series with low resource usage.
+- Unlike InfluxDB or Graphite, Prometheus is tuned specifically for monitoring use cases, not general-purpose time-series.

+### 🚀 6.
+Ecosystem and Community
+- CNCF backing means:
+  - Strong development
+  - Wide adoption and integrations (Grafana, Thanos, Cortex, etc.)
+  - Plenty of exporters (MySQL, Redis, Node, etc.)
+  - Easy to extend or integrate into modern observability stacks.

+### 🧩 7.
+Stateless and Easy to Scale (with Tools Like Thanos or Cortex)
+- Prometheus itself is stateless and local.
+- You can scale it with Thanos, Cortex, or VictoriaMetrics to get:
+  - Long-term storage
+  - HA clustering
+  - Global query views

+---

 ### Core Components of Prometheus
 Prometheus is built around three primary components:

   ### Data Retrieval Worker
-This component is responsible for scraping metrics data from targets.
+  - This component is responsible for scraping metrics data from targets.
 It sends HTTP requests to the designated endpoints—typically at /metrics—to retrieve data, which is then forwarded for storage.

   ### Time Series Database
-Collected metrics are stored in a time series database.
+  - Collected metrics are stored in a time series database.
 This database maintains all numerical data, allowing for efficient retrieval and analysis over time.

   ### HTTP Endpoint
-The built-in HTTP endpoint serves dual purposes:
+  - The built-in HTTP endpoint serves dual purposes:

-It allows users to execute queries using PromQL.
+  - It allows users to execute queries using PromQL.
-It supports visualization and further analysis through tools like the Prometheus web UI and Grafana.
+  - It supports visualization and further analysis through tools like the Prometheus web UI and Grafana.
-The tight integration of these components ensures that Prometheus can reliably collect and analyze metrics data.
+  - The tight integration of these components ensures that Prometheus can reliably collect and analyze metrics data.

+---

 ### Components:
 - **Prometheus Server**: Scrapes and stores metrics.